Terms & Conditions

 b) for any breach of contract caused by or contributed by a party,

 in the case of Fairfax, to the re-supply of the Advertising if reasonably possible or payment of the cost of re-supply to Customer and in the case of Customer, the amount paid for the Advertising.

-12.3 Subject to clauses 12.1 and 12.2, Fairfax excludes all other liability to the Customer for any costs, expenses, losses and damages incurred in relation to Advertising published by Fairfax, whether that liability arises in contract, tort’s or under statute.
-Without limitation, neither party will, in any circumstances, be liable to the other for any indirect or consequential losses, loss of profits, loss of revenue or loss of business opportunity.
+12.3 Subject to clauses 12.1, neither party will, in any circumstances, be liable to the other for any indirect or consequential losses, loss of profits, loss of revenue or loss of business opportunity.

 12.4 Subject to clause 12.2, the Customer indemnifies Fairfax and its officers, employees, contractors and agents (the “Indemnified“) against any costs, expenses, losses, damages and liability suffered or incurred by the Indemnified arising from the Customer’s breach of these Terms and any negligent or unlawful act or omission of the Customer in connection with the Advertising.